 Oh noes!
 Our maximum fitness actually went down!
-As you may recall from the selected breeders, our previous best one scored 20,000.
-But don't worry, as you may recall from our "are we done yet" function, we hang onto the best one, and just try to outdo it.
+As you may recall, our previous best one scored 20,000.
+But don't worry, as you may recall from our "are we done yet" function, we hang onto the best one, and just try to outdo it, so we haven't lost it.
+The next generation might look like this: